 It would be best to consider the functionality of your roof before you settle on its steepness.
 The lower the roof slope, the easier it is to install something that lies on the surface for a prolonged period.

-For example, if you want to install solar panels, you would be better off with a low sloped or flat roof.
-You can easily install and maintain such panels.
+For example, if you want to install solar panels, you would be better off with a low-sloped or flat roof.
+You can install and maintain such panels.
 And if you want to take advantage of sunlight coming from a particular direction, you can have the panels tilted.

-On the other hand, solar panels perform best when tilted at angles of 30°or slightly more.
+But, solar panels perform best when tilted at angles of 30°or more.
 And steeper roofs with pitches higher than 40° are less than ideal for solar panels.

-So, while you could get some sunlight from one direction, the steeper roof sections may block sun rays from the opposite direction as the day goes by.
-When that happens, your solar panels will not store as much energy as they should and, thus, perform dismally.
+So, while you could get some sunlight from one direction, the steeper roof sections may block sun rays from the opposite direction as the day passes.
+When that happens, your solar panels will not store as much energy as they should and, thus, perform.

-In addition, it is much harder to install and maintain solar panels on a steeper roof because it has to defy the force of gravity.
-Also, your panels may not get the optimum sunrays.
-And you may require more equipment and resources to keep the panels in place.
+Also, it is much harder to install and maintain solar panels on a steeper roof because it has to defy the force of gravity.
+Also, your panels may not get the best sunrays.
+And you may need more equipment and resources to keep the panels in place.

-However, while solar panels may not suit dramatic pitched roofs, they could work very well for water harvesting.
-They tend to shed water quickly and reduce the likelihood of it becoming contaminated, unlike flatter roofs.
+But, while solar panels may not suit dramatic pitched roofs, they could work well for water harvesting.
+They tend to shed water and reduce the likelihood of it becoming contaminated, unlike flatter roofs.
 So, you will end up with cleaner water much faster, even if the rainfall amounts are low.

 7. The Manufacturer’s Warranty

-Roofs have an average warranty of about two or so decades, during which contractors will repair them for free or at a reduced cost.
-However, your ability to enjoy the warranty depends on whether you followed the installation instructions to the letter.
+Roofs have a warranty of about 20 years.
+Contractors will fix them for free or at a lower price.
+But your ability to enjoy the warranty depends on whether you followed the installation instructions to the letter.

 Suppose you do not follow the steepness guidelines.
-In that case, you may void your roofing warranty, which would make you liable for any roofing failure and its subsequent repair or replacement even before the warranty period is complete.
+If you do that, your roofing warranty will be voided.
+Then, you’ll be responsible for any roofing problems, even before the warranty is up.

 Pros and Cons of a Steep Roof Pitch